 1) Create an attractive family profile with a personalised touch

 Your profile is very important.
 It's how au pairs get their first impression of your family and your expectations for the au pair stay.
-If you want to find a good au pair, you need to have a have a good profile.
+If you want to find a good au pair, you need to have a good profile.
 What does that mean?
-Here are some simple but effective tips for your profile:
+Here are some simple but effective tips:

 - Upload appealing family photos with descriptions.

 - Write friendly, easy-to-understand texts in the profile that clearly describe what you want to have from your au pair.
 Think of positive aspects of your location and living situation that will appeal to au pairs.